 That’s wine tasting in a nutshell.

 Now you are ready to move on to wine.
 Carry out the same exercises.
+Try also to find out how does vegan wine taste if you want a more natural option.
 Practice, practice, practice.
 See if you can identify some aromas in wine.
 Common ones include:

 It’s What I Like

 Remember you are the final arbiter if a wine is to your liking.
 Don’t let anyone tell you otherwise.
 It has to be said that when you start exploring wines, your preferences will change.
 That wine which may have tasted to sour or not fruity enough may at some point be preferable to an earlier preference.
 Remember, price is no guarantee of quality nor how the wine has matured and stored – keep an open mind.